Credit Union of Texas: 2023 Home Equity Review

-- Customer service: Credit unions tend to provide more personalized customer service than banks, primarily because they serve small geographic areas and are owned by their members.
+- Credit unions tend to provide more personalized customer service than banks, primarily because they serve smaller geographic areas and are owned by their members.

-- Eligibility requirements: You have to be a member of CUTX before you can apply for a home equity product.
+- You have to be a member of CUTX before you can apply for a home equity product.
 The lender provides lines of credit only on single-family, owner-occupied homes in Texas.

-- Average combined loan-to-value (CLTV) limit: Texas law limits the maximum CLTV you can borrow to 80 percent.
-With some other lenders, you could potentially borrow up to 95 percent of your home’s value between your first mortgage and a home equity product.
+- Texas law limits the maximum combined loan-to-value (CLTV) ratio you can borrow to 80 percent.
+With some other home equity lenders, you could potentially borrow up to 95 percent of your home’s value between your first mortgage and a home equity product.

 Types of fees charged

 Credit Union of Texas doesn’t charge any fees on HELOCs under $400,000.
 However, you might still need to pay for an appraisal, which isn’t considered a lender fee, if you need one.
 There’s also no prepayment penalty, so you won’t be on the hook for a fee if you pay off your balance early.

-While there are fees on the lender’s home equity loan, the exact amount is not disclosed.
-Check with a loan specialist to get an idea of how much your home equity loan might cost.
+While there are fees on the lender’s home equity loan, the exact amount isn’t disclosed.
+Check with a loan officer to get an idea of how much your home equity loan might cost.

 Home equity loan products offered

-With the HELOC, you can borrow between $20,000 and $750,000 for first liens and between $20,000 and $300,000 for second liens.
-Remember, though, that your HELOC amount also depends on how much equity you have in your home, as there’s a CLTV limit of 80 percent.
+With the HELOC from CUTX, you can borrow between $20,000 and $750,000 for first liens and between $20,000 and $300,000 for second liens.
+Remember, though, that your HELOC amount also depends on how much equity you have in your home, as there’s a CLTV ratio limit of 80 percent.
 During the draw period, the minimum draw amount is $4,000 each time you take a withdrawal.

 Credit Union of Texas also offers a “Fast Track Loan,” which is essentially a fixed-rate HELOC designed to refinance a home loan.
-This product has a 10-year draw period, and you may be able to close in as few as 15 days.
+This product has a 10-year draw period, and you might be able to close in as few as 15 days.

-How to qualify for a home equity loan with Credit Union of Texas
+How to qualify for a HELOC with Credit Union of Texas